Galois actions on homotopy groups: Pro-finite homotopy types

-If $X \in \bS$, then a local system is just a representation of the groupoid $\pi_fX$, i.e. a functor $\pi_fX \to \Gp$ from the fundamental groupoid to the category of groups.
-As in \cite{sht} \S VI.5, homotopy groups form a local system $\pi_nX$, whose stalk at $x$ is $\pi_n(X,x)$.
-Given $X =\{X_{\alpha}\} \in \pro(\bS)$, define the category of local systems on $X$ to be the direct limit (over $\alpha $) of the categories of local systems on $X_{\alpha}$.
+\begin{definition} If $X \in \bS$, then a local system is just a representation of the groupoid $\pi_fX$, i.e. a functor $\pi_fX \to \Gp$ from the fundamental groupoid to the category of groups.
+As in \cite[\S VI.5]{sht}, homotopy groups form a local system $\pi_nX$, whose stalk at $x$ is $\pi_n(X,x)$. \end{definition}